Easiest Three Ingredient Cocktails

 - 4 oz Mixly Cucumber Mint Lime Mixer

 - Stir and top with club soda.

-Garnish with a mint sprig, if available.
+Garnish with a mint sprig or cucumber wheel for a little extra flare.
 The splash of club soda adds a fizzy nod to the cocktail's history.
 You can swap out the gin in this recipe for vodka, and it will be equally delicious.